kubernetes/community/contributors/design-proposals/pod-safety.md

   pod from etcd (only the Kubelet should force delete)
   * The kubelet must not delete the pod until all processes are confirmed terminated.
+  * The kubelet SHOULD ensure all consumed resources on the node are freed before deleting the pod.
 * Application owners must be free to force delete pods, but they *must* understand the implications of doing so, and all client UI must be able to communicate those implications.